4 MIN READ | OFFICE COPIERS

 Should I Buy or Lease a Copier?

-Purchasing a copier gives a company the benefit of not making long term payments toward a machine, and though this does technically save money over the course of a would-be lease, the amount is pretty small (possibly a few hundred dollars on a machine that costs over $10,000).
+Buying a copier gives a company the benefit of not making long-term payments toward a machine, and though this does technically save money over the course of a would-be lease, the amount is pretty small.

 Should I Buy a Used Copier?